onluiz/drd-tracking-client/README.md

 - change server port in index.js
 - yarn dev to run in dev mode =)
 - access localhost:PORT/ to load index.html page

+## TODO
+- parse project to react
+- import cookie.js as a lib from npm